Seafood Pasta Salad

-This seafood pasta salad is a New England summer vacation in a bowl!
+This make-ahead Seafood Pasta Salad is a beach vacation in a bowl!
 Creamy pasta shells are tossed with Old Bay seasoning, lots of shrimp and crab, lemon, onion, celery and herbs.

 “I live in Virginia Beach so I used jumbo lump local crab meat and this was AMAZING!
-My whole family loved it!
-I did add a little more Old Bay because we love that here down south.
-Enjoy!”
+My whole family loved it!”

 —Courtney